jameshfisher/jameshfisher.com/_posts/2018-02-27-tcpdumping-a-lost-tcp-connection.md

 ---
-title: "What does Linux do with a lost TCP connection?"
+title: What does Linux do with a lost TCP connection?
-tags: ["programming", "unix", "networking"]
+tags:
+  - programming
+  - unix
+  - networking
 ---

 We can simulate a dropped TCP connection using two virtual machines.